|Relationship to me:||Great Great Great Great Great Great Great Great Grandfather||Gen -10|

 Note: Harold Biggs reported in an email dated 10th December 2013 that he had discovered records in the Westminster Abbey Registers stating that Richard had a son Thomas who was baptized 29 May 1661 at St. Margaret's Westminster and buried there 26 July 1668, however this could only have been the son of Richard Newman junior and not the son of this Richard Newman

 Elizabeth Symonds was daughter of Giles Symonds of Woodford Castle.

-Elizabeth Perry was daughter and heir of Christopher Perry of Kern, Somerset, by Elinor, daughter of Sir William Guise of Elimor, Bart. who was of Royal descent.
+Elizabeth Perry was daughter and heir of Christopher Perry of Kenn*, Somerset, by Elinor, daughter of Sir William Guise of Elmore, Bart. who was of Royal descent.
 According to Campbell Newman's website this marriage established his children in court circles close to their distant cousins Charles I and Queen Henriette Marie. [* It was previously thought to have been Kern, Somerset, but it seems that no such place exists.
 Kenn is just outside Clevedon by the North Somerset coast.]
 Further information about the Perrys can be found in "The History and Antiquities of the Hundred of Desborough" (available through Google Books).
 Thanks to Steve Slater for this information.]

 Note: Tony Newman in his Fifehead.ged file states "Received grant of patent of augmentation from Sir Edward Walker, Garter King of Arms on 02 Apr 1664."
 I start to wonder if there is some confusion between this Richard Newman and his son Col. Richard Newman - including which of the two purchased Evercreech Park.